-SOURIAU PA&E's Bonded Metals Division, formally known as Northwest Technical Industries (NTI), specializes in Explosive hydro-forming, a metal forming technique that uses the energy generated by an explosive detonation to form the metal work piece.
+SOURIAU PA&E's Bonded Metals Division, formerly known as Northwest Technical Industries (NTI), specializes in Explosive hydro-forming, a metal forming technique that uses the energy generated by an explosive detonation to form the metal work piece.
 This process can deliver a great deal of flexibility in the metal-forming process.

 Since explosive forming transmits the explosively-generated energy through water, it can simulate a variety of other conventional metal forming techniques.
 With flat-plate designs, explosive hydro-forming is very comparable to stamp- or press-forming.
 Where cylindrical work pieces need to be formed, it can simulate spin-forming.
 Additionally, explosive hydro-forming openly competes with conventional hydro-forming and hot-stretch forming.
 In fact, where each of these metal-forming techniques come up short, explosive hydro-forming still has more to offer.
 Explosive hydro-forming can simulate a variety of these forming techniques in a single forming operation.